Las Vegas Commercial Vehicle Accident Explains Legal Pathway for Getting Compensated

 If the accident is due to fatigue, maintenance failure, tire failure or poor driver training, you (through your Las Vegas personal injury attorney) can hold the carrier liable for damages under wrongful death or personal injury tort law.
 When there are small children on the charter vehicle, the company owes an even higher degree of care, higher than that of adults.

 What Our Clients Say

 I suffered a devastating auto accident in Las Vegas due to someone else's fault.
 I was fortunate enough to call LV Personal Injury Lawyers who helped me in the most effective and client-friendly way possible.

 Common carriers must use the highest duty of care when they are servicing, inspecting and maintaining their vehicles for moving passengers from place to place.
 They are required to adopt devices, designs, and equipment that are accepted to improve passenger safety.
 If they do not, they can be held liable for passenger injuries in an accident.

 Hurt in a Commercial or Charter Vehicle Accident?
 Contact LV Personal Injury Lawyers

 If you or a loved one was seriously hurt in a commercial or charter vehicle accident, you could be dealing with major injuries, including head trauma, spinal injuries, broken bones, internal injuries, and mental and physical suffering.
 Additionally, you probably have thousands of dollars in medical bills you cannot pay, and your inability to work makes things even worse from a financial perspective.

-Adam Williams and the skilled and aggressive attorneys with LV Personal Injury Lawyers are here to help.
+Zachary D. Clayton and the skilled and aggressive attorneys with LV Personal Injury Lawyers are here to help.
 If the commercial or charter vehicle driver or company was negligent, you may be entitled to financial restitution for your harms and losses.